 Nutmeg may have anti-progesterone effects, which may (theoretically) support lactation.
 However, consuming too much nutmeg during nursing can cause anticholinergic intoxication, which may also reduce breast milk supply by inhibiting growth hormone and oxytocin secretion (13) (14).

-4. How can I use nutmeg when my baby is suffering from a cold and cough?
+4. How can I use nutmeg when my baby has a cold and cough?

 Traditional medicine like Ayurveda uses nutmeg as a natural remedy to treat upper respiratory issues (16).
 You can add a pinch of nutmeg powder or paste to warm baby foods, such as soup or porridge, and feed them.
-Nutmeg will add flavor to the food and might also help relieve cough and cold.
+Nutmeg will add flavor to the food and might also help relieve cold and cough in babies.

 5. Does nutmeg stop diarrhea?